Review Process

 1. Peer Review:

+The Journal follows Double Blind Peer review process.
 If the initial assessment is positive, the manuscript is sent for peer review by two reviewers relevant to the field.

 1. Reviewer Reports: